hzhaoc/2ndBrain/hzhaoc-f(x)/CS/Deep Learning/Neural Network.md

 ![[brain_neurons.png]]

 # Structure
-A basic structure of neural network is 1 input layer, 1 hidden layer, and 1 output layer.
-For each arrow in the below illustration example, it's a [[Logistic Regression]]; each activation neuron is an binary output from each logistic regression.
+A basic structure of neural network is 1 input layer, certain number of hidden layers, and 1 output layer.
+For each arrow in the below illustration example, it's an activation function, for example, one popular activation function is [[Logistic Regression]]; each activation neuron in one layer is an output from from each activation function with last layer's activation neurons.
 ![[neural_network.png]]

 # Forward Propagation